The University of Lincoln is committed to the Data Protection Act 2018 (DPA) and complies with its principles, which are:

 All staff are required to adhere to the requirements of current data protection legislation and the University’s Data Protection policy:

-The University’s registration and notification of its processing of personal information is available for inspection as part of the Public Register of Data Controllers maintained by the Information Commissioner’s Office (ICO).
+The University’s registration of its processing of personal information is available for inspection as part of the Public Register of Data Controllers maintained by the Information Commissioner’s Office (ICO).

 The University’s registration number is Z7846984.